2022 AND 2031 Technology, Media & Telecommunications (TMT) Perspectives on Top Risks

 Closely related to the succession issue is the digital talent gap, which has long been a source of concern of sectors falling into this industry group.
 In the 2021 survey, TMT respondents identified talent needed to adopt new digital technologies as their second top risk issue.
 While the perception of this threat has fallen to number six in the latest survey, it is clearly a threat that isn’t going away, giving the demands of customers for technology enabled services and the rapid manner in which digital tools are being adopted in every function to meet operational goals.

-Prudent business leaders understand that resilient organisations need to have contingency plans in place to address threats, whether mild or severe, that could impact their business.
-In today’s dynamic risk environment, boards (and increasingly regulators) are demanding that executives demonstrate how their organisations are building resilience against known and unknown threats.
+Prudent business leaders understand that resilient organizations need to have contingency plans in place to address threats, whether mild or severe, that could impact their business.
+In today’s dynamic risk environment, boards (and increasingly regulators) are demanding that executives demonstrate how their organizations are building resilience against known and unknown threats.

 Concerns over the current supply chain crunch, which is related to the pandemic, and inflation, which is partly driven by supply and demand imbalances, are in the top ten risk issues identified by TMT leaders, many of whom are grappling with major component shortages.
 While some economists are sounding an alarm that high prices are likely to continue well into 2022 and beyond, the Federal Reserve, in a recent statement, insisted that the inflation will be temporary because the factors causing it are “expected to be transitory.”
 The situation is a fluid one that bears watching closely.